jasonski/IBMAppliedDataScienceCapstone/BJB_fullreport.md

 A normal request will give a list of up to 50 results (for a free developer account) and we will have to pose multiple request to cover all Berlin zip codes as well as all above named categories.

 ## 3. Methodology
-As explained the data sets used will be 1) the citizencount per zip code and 2) numbers of burger places, hotels and offices.
+As explained the data sets used will be 1) the citizen count per zip code and 2) numbers of burger places, hotels and offices.
 ### 3.1 Data Preparation
 The data sets need to be cleaned and transformed into a handy format for the analysis.
-For this task the python library [pandas](https://pandas.pydata.org/). is a great tool The data sets are transformed into pandas dataframe format.
-Here are the 5 rows of the dataframes burger joints, hotels and offices.
+For this task the python library [pandas](https://pandas.pydata.org/) is a great tool The data sets are transformed into pandas dataframe format.
+Here are five exemplary rows of each of the dataframes burger joints, hotels and offices.

 <table class="dataframe" >
   <thead>